Francesca Bria: Awards

-Francesca has been nominated Commander of the Order of Merit of the Italian Republic.
+Bria has been nominated Commander of the Order of Merit of the Italian Republic.
 She is also Culture Persons of the Year 2020 according to the newspaper Frankfurter Allgemeine Zeitung (FAZ).
 She has been listed in the top 50 Women in Tech by Forbes, and in the World's top 20 most influential people in digital government by Apolitical.
 She has also been featured in the Italian Magazine Repubblica "D", amongst the 100 Women Changing the World.